-Reducing time to first deal by 44% with sales learning and coaching technology
+Reducing time to first deal with sales learning and coaching technology

 In the 1944 movie classic Double Indemnity, salesman Walter Neff constantly drops by the office to pick up leads and trade tips, share best practices and information with colleagues.
 Almost 75 years later some sales organizations still handle sales learning and coaching this way, but thanks to the rise of distributed workforces many others rarely get face time with one another.